ntimo/hcloud-windows/README.md

 - If you change the Servername while the server is running.
 You guessed it, you broke it :P
 - Move the script to a location (For example /usr/local/bin), where you can execute it without changing directories.
 - In case you use the system not that often keep an eye on apt update and Windows Updates.
-- Keep in mind that Hetzner will tell you that this is not allowd.
+- Keep in mind that Hetzner will tell you that this is not allowed.
 - Keep also in mind that you need to license the Windows machine so that it stays up to date.
 Use your own license or Google will help you.
 - Space is limited.
 If you upgrade your instance with storage you pay more :o So update only CPU and RAM NOT!
 Storage so you get more power if you need.
 If you need more Storage you can mount for Example the Hetzner storage Box, Dropbox, Mega, Google Drive.
 Your Internet Speed is around 4 Gbit/s so don't worry.
 Your files are sync within a blink.
+- Starting the new server with a smaller disc then the snapshot contains may void your WARRANTY.
+You don't have one so don't do it! :) The Partition is still XGB big but the server only has yGB.
+If the filesystem thinks writing into that sector is a sweet idea bad things will happen.

 ## Setup $PATH
 Insert `export PATH="/path/:$PATH"` into your .bashrc File inside your Home Directory with the text editor you like.
 If you use macOS the file is called .bash_profile